 The Albanians

-A matter of considerable academic dispute, the origin of today’s Albanian people almost certainly lies somewhere in the time before Christ when the Illyrians settled the region.
-The first written references to a specific Albanian race date back to historical records from the 11th century.
-Contemporary Albanians run on the mixed blood of several races who’ve all in one way or another had considerable influence on the nation, the only thing truly uniting them being besa, the unique Albanian honour code that insists on the well-being of honoured guests no matter who they are.
+A matter of considerable academic dispute, the origin of today’s Albanian people almost certainly lies somewhere in the time when the Illyrians settled the region, some 2500 years ago.
+The first written references to a specific Albanian ethnic group date back to historical records from the 11th century.
+The only thing truly uniting contemporary Albanians is besa, the unique honour code that insists on the well-being of honoured guests no matter who they are.
 Besa, which famously left Nazi-occupied Albania with a larger Jewish population at the end of WWII than at the beginning, is reason enough to visit the country.
 Warm, friendly, funny and inquisitive, mixing with the Albanians is guaranteed to have a lasting and positive effect on everyone who visits the country.

 Alcohol